druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 **'Risky' rule:**
 - Allocate 88.6% to stocks.
 Each year, withdraw 2.700% of starting portfolio + 2.985% of current portfolio.
 - Average spending over 30-year retirement: 6.914% of starting portfolio
-- Worst spending: 2.784% of starting portfolio
+- Worst-case spending: 2.784% of starting portfolio

 Chart of 30-year spending outcomes of 64 retirement cohorts 1928-1991, risk aversion=4 (Shaded area is middle 50% of outcomes.)
 ![Chart of 30-year spending outcomes of 64 retirement cohorts 1928-1991](/assets/2021/gamma4.png)